 Participants of the meeting included staff from ministries of health, agriculture and environment from seven countries in the Region: Egypt, Islamic Republic of Iran, Jordan, Morocco, Pakistan, Saudi Arabia and Sudan.
-Representatives from the Food and Agriculture Organization of the United Nations (FAO), United Nations Environment Programme (UNEP), vector control experts and WHO staff from the Centre for Environmental Health Action (CEHA) and EMRO also attended the meeting.
+Representatives from the Food and Agriculture Organization of the United Nations (FAO), United Nations Environment Programme (UNEP), vector control experts and WHO staff from the Centre for Environmental Health Action and the Regional Office for the Eastern Mediterranean also attended the meeting.

-The consultation was opened by Dr Hoda Atta, then Acting Director, Communicable Disease Prevention and Control, WHO/EMRO, who emphasized the critical need for a regional action plan on pesticide management in order to make constructive improvements at the country level in the years ahead.
+The consultation was opened by Dr Hoda Atta, Acting Director, Communicable Disease Prevention and Control, WHO Regional Office for the Eastern Mediterranean, who emphasized the critical need for a regional action plan on pesticide management in order to make constructive improvements at the country level in the years ahead.
 She noted that investments need to be made to enhance capacity on management of pesticides throughout their life-cycle.

-Dr Basil Al-Yousfi, Director, WHO CEHA, reiterated the critical importance of pesticide management in view of the Sustainable Development Goals (SDGs), namely target 3.9 to achieve a reduction in deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination.
-WHO estimates that an estimated 19% of all cancers are attributable to the environment, and pesticide residues in food need urgent monitoring (2).
+Dr Basil Al-Yousfi, Director, WHO Centre for Environmental Health Action, reiterated the critical importance of pesticide management in view of the Sustainable Development Goals, namely target 3.9 to achieve a reduction in deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination.
+He emphasized that production of pesticides in the Region is projected to increase, bringing added risks of pesticide exposure, while a recent assessment showed that the majority of countries are unprepared to deal with chemical or poisoning incidents.
+In addition, climate change will alter the distribution of vector species, as well as the use of pesticides to control them.

+WHO estimates that pesticide exposure is the cause of an estimated 19% of all cancers, and pesticide residues in food need urgent monitoring.
 Obsolete pesticides are often dumped in national border zones which, in this Region, are often the areas where conflict is ongoing - with potential hazardous consequences.
 Despite ratification of international conventions, a country such as Somalia has uncontrolled import and export of pesticides, resulting in hazardous waste being dumped in the country.

-Summary of discussions
+2. Summary of discussions

-Since the onset of the first regional framework on PHPs (2012-2016) (1), WHO has facilitated a number of activities to improve pesticide management in the Region.
+Since the onset of the first regional framework on PHPs (2012-2016), WHO has facilitated a number of activities to improve pesticide management in the Region.
 These activities include situation analysis, training on pesticide management practices, development of insecticide resistance management strategies, training and implementation of integrated vector management, and disposal of obsolete pesticides.
 Most of these actions have been implemented under the Global Environment Facility project on the demonstration of sustainable alternatives to dichloro-diphenyl-trichloroethane (DDT).

-Despite these achievements, the challenges and obstacles to sound pesticide management in the Region remain diverse.
+Despite these achievements, the challenges and obstacles to sound pesticide management in the Region remain manifold and diverse.
 Major constraints exist in legislation, registration, procurement procedures and post-registration monitoring of PHPs.
-National pesticide legislations sometimes conflict with the requirements of international pesticide conventions ratified by EMR countries, which have inadequate legislation and control of PHPs, long registration procedures, inadequate procurement procedures, weak coordination on pesticides between implicated sectors, lack of standards and monitoring for pesticide transport and storage, unsound pesticide disposal and lack of mechanisms for collection of empty pesticide containers.
+National pesticide legislation sometimes conflicts with the requirements of international pesticide conventions ratified by the countries.
+Many countries have inadequate legislation and control of PHPs, long registration procedures, inadequate procurement procedures, weak coordination on pesticides between implicated sectors, lack of standards and monitoring for pesticide transport and storage, unsound pesticide disposal and lack of mechanisms for collection of empty pesticide containers.